 Remove the seeds from the jalapeno.
 Finely dice.

 Wash and finely slice 2 sprigs of spring onion.

-Place mango, avocado, radish, tomatoes and pomegranate together in a bowl.
+Place chopped mango, avocado, radish, tomatoes and pomegranate together in a bowl.

 Depending on how spicy you like, add the whole chopped jalapeno or if you prefer less heat or have a super spicy jalapeno, add less.

 Add honey-lime dressing, season with salt and mix together.